AKCHAT0211/Triangle/README.md

 # Triangle
-its is type of patten of tringles
+it is type of tringles patterns.